Tyler-Lopez/CS-TriviaApp/README.md

 This app would naturally also work well with any other broader topic - but questions designed by me will exclusively be covering materials of computer science at Eastern Michigan University for now.
 Feel free to submit a pull request to add additional categories and questions.

 ## Preview and Early UI
 This is an early-stage progress picture of the general app design.
+There is a home screen where a category is selected and each question may be clicked to reveal the answer.

 ![image](https://user-images.githubusercontent.com/77797048/131609190-d60a45c7-951b-4866-b26f-c47df187ed85.png)